-- 2. Substance as what remains constant under accidental changes The idea is that any being is characterized by - essential properties or primary qualities - accidental properties or secondary qualities
+- 2. Substance as what remains constant under accidental changes The idea is that any being is characterized by

+- essential properties

+- accidental properties

 Example: Aristotle would say being human is essential to us.
 However, that our hair is brown, blond or blue is accidental.
 It does not define our essence, our fundamental nature.